impshum/Reddit-Daily-Writing-Object/readme.md

 ### Notes

--   Test mode just runs through just over a month and does not post.
+-   Test mode just runs through over a month and does not post.
 -   I will not be held responsible for any bad things that might happen to you or your Reddit account whilst using this bot.
 Follow Reddiquette and stay safe.